sallyeric/CS496_MadCamp_week1-Fravel/README.md

 > LIST of Contacts

-* Recycler View, Json, Itemtouchhelper (swiping & dragging to change the order function): Using the json file we construts the contacts list.
-In the tab we can add the new contact with name and phone number.
-With swiping the item, we can erase the contact from the screen.
-With drag and drop, we can change the order of the contacts.
-By long clicking the contact, the screen will be moved to dial screen.
+* Recycler View, Firebase DB : The contact information of the restaurants uploaded to Firebase was fetched and displayed in the Recyclerview.
+Tabs are implemented using fragments and viewpagers.
+After creating three fragments, we added tabs and viewpagers to the main activity.

 ### TAB2

 > Gallery

-* Glide Library, Photo View, Grid View : Basically we used the grid view to show the photos from the Firebase Storage we made.
-To take all of them we apply the cursor from the managedquery.
-Glide library helped to speed up the uploading images.
-On the single image show screen, with the github library (link: com.github.chrisbanes:PhotoView:2.1.3), we can zoom in the image.
+* Glide Library, Photo View, Recycler View : Glide library helped to speed up the uploading images.
+On the single image show screen, with the github library, we can zoom in the image.
 And using the prefer button, can change the selected specific images or all images list.

 ### TAB3